 Children’s is a not-for-profit organization that relies on philanthropic and volunteer support.
 Your financial and/ or in-kind gift to the SLC, no matter the size, makes a difference in the life of a child.

-To make a financial contribution to SLC, we invite you to make a one-time gift or create your own online fundraising page with Click for Kids to encourage friends, family and co-workers to fundraise with you.
+To make a financial contribution to SLC, we invite you to make a one-time gift or give through the SLC's Click for Kids fundraising page.

 If you are interested in donating your time, supplies or facilities to support SLC, please contact Latrice Dudley.